farhan711/data-compression-algorithm/README.md

 ## Known limitations and future work

 At the moment the compressor only accepts ASCII (upto 256) characters even though Javascript supports UTF-16 characters in its strings.
-For now, unless you can specify your required characters in the `dict` parameter, you should base64-encode your input prior to compression if it contains non-latin script.

-There are also dictionary optimisations which can be made to decrease the amount of memory used by the dictionary though speed will be impacted as a result.

 ## Useful resources